Aircloak/aircloak/air/site/docs/source/includes/api/_queries.md

 The API return value contains information about the query.

 - If the query is still running, the `completed` field will be set to false.
-In this case, the cliend needs to repeat the request a bit later.
+In this case, the client needs to repeat the request a bit later.
 - If the query has completed, the `completed` field will be set to true.
 - If the query succeeded, the result can be obtained in fields `columns`, `row_count`, and `rows`.